 WP Table Builder

 It’s pretty close.
 Parker, thanks to an additional 1,143 plate appearances, had many more hits and RBI.
 He had a much higher batting average but 59 fewer home runs.
 Ultimately, other than the long balls, Parker’s stats are a little better, but not much.
 Murphy’s WAR, however, is higher because he played a more important position on the defensive spectrum, center field.
-Also, Murphy won two MVPs to Parker’s one.
+Also, Murphy won two MVPs compared to Parker.
 He won five Gold Gloves to Parker’s three.
 Murphy also had a longer peak, one that was eight years long (1980-1987).

 Comparison to Dwight Evans

 During their playing careers, many fans and observers looked upon Parker, Rice, and Murphy as future Cooperstown inductees.
-They all had fabulous peak years and the big MVP campaigns that put a player on the radar of any Hall of Fame enthusiasts.
+They all had fabulous peak years and big MVP campaigns that put a player on the radar of any Hall of Fame enthusiasts.
 Nobody looked upon Dwight Evans that way.
 He was looked upon as a defensive specialist with a right arm that could rival Parker’s but as a merely average hitter.

 What happened, however, is that Parker started to struggle.
 At the same time, Evans blossomed as a batsman in the second half of the 1980 season and, for the next decade, was one of the game’s very best hitters.
 In December 2019, Evans was on the Modern Baseball ballot for the first time.
 As the other right fielder on that ballot, a direct comparison with Parker is germane.